stzr1123/event-sourcing-app/README.md

 # Event Sourcing App
 Following the instruction from the book *Practical Event Sourcing with Scala* by Denis Kalinin.

-This is an application which experiments with the event sourcing pattern.
+This is an application which experiments with the Event Sourcing Pattern.

 Instead of implementing the traditional CRUD functionality through exposed APIs which directly act on a database, here we implement consumers and producers.
-These services publish events to Kafka and modify them asynchronously.
+These services publish events to Kafka and consume and act on them asynchronously.

-Relevant backend state changes are propagated to the frontend through Server-Sent Events instead of being updated through traditional polling endpoints.
+Additionally, relevant backend state changes are propagated to the frontend through Server-Sent Events instead of being updated through traditional polling endpoints.

 ## Application Overview
 * Backend uses Play 2.8